 | Whitehaven International Festivals

-McFLY one of the biggest pop bands to come out of the UK are set to play in Whitehaven.
-On Friday, June 21, McFly will perform on Whitehavens harbourside.
-Also THE X-Factor will be returning to this years Festival when music biz mogul Louis Walsh comes back to town.
+McFLY one of the biggest pop bands to come out of the UK played in Whitehaven.
+On Friday, June 21, McFly performed on Whitehavens harbourside.

-The tall ships coming for 2013 will include The Pelican, a 45-metre sail training vessel from Weymouth, Dorset, which is coming to the festival for the first time, as is the Johanna Lucretia, built in 1945 in Ghent, Belguim.
+The tall ships coming for 2013 included The Pelican, a 45-metre sail training vessel from Weymouth, Dorset, which is coming to the festival for the first time, as is the Johanna Lucretia, built in 1945 in Ghent, Belguim.
 The other two have been before the Bessie Ellen and Ruth.
 Also this year there will be a giant continental market.
 The Sunday afternoon charity gig (June 23) with Les McKeowns Bay City Rollers.
-Go to Festival website

 Whitehaven Diamond Jubilee Festival 2012